Click the links below to find more information:

 Close supervision on all aspects of research comprises an integral component of the residency program, and is accomplished by assignment of a research preceptor whose research interests and experience are consistent with the interests or goals of the resident.
 These assignments occur 2-3 months prior to the start of the training year and are based on resident rankins.

-Residents may participate in their preceptor's research programs or choose to work with another faculty member.
-Independent research is encouraged.
-Didactics on grantsmanship are part of the residency training experience, and residents are encouraged to have a draft of their own independent grant by the end of the residency year.
+It is expected that residents will participate in their preceptor's research programs.
+However, residents may work with faculty members whose research is consistent with the resident's program of research.
+Independent research opportunities also are available.
+Didactics on grantsmanship are part of the residency training experience and residents are encouraged to begin, and perhaps complete, a draft of their own independent grant by the end of the residency year.
 To facilitate achievement of these research goals and requirements, residents receive an average of at least 8 hours of research time per week: 4 hours of weekly protected research time; and an average of 4+ hours per week that is negotiated with rotation supervisors.Significant resources are available to support training activities.
 PCs are easily accessible with primary software packages including MS Office (Word, Powerpoint, Excel), STATA and SPSS among others.
 Laboratory and A/V equipment include psychophysiological assessment and biofeedback equipment, video recorder/playback systems, DLP projectors, etc. Online survey and data management services are available through Qualtrics and REDCap.
 The Rowland Medical Library offers excellent facilities and receives all major psychology journals; in addition, the vast majority of these journals are available electronically.
 The capacity for database searches Medline, ERIC, CINAHL, HEALTH, PsychINFO and PsychLit (Psychological Abstracts) is available on-site and remotely.

 Residents accepted for the program receive different funding, depending on the source of funding.
 UMMC-funded residents are paid $24,843 and receive the state financial health insurance plan, which is covered in their pay.
 VA-funded residents are paid $23,974 and have to pay for their own health insurance.
 This discrepancy is the result of national, not local, VA policy.
 We are working on remedying this discrepancy.